LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 The built-in object ``logtalk``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The built-in :ref:`logtalk <apis:logtalk/0>` object provides structured
+The built-in :ref:`logtalk <apis:logtalk/0>` object provides
-message printing mechanism predicates, structured question asking
+:ref:`message printing <printing_messages>` predicates,
+:ref:`question asking <printing_questions>` predicates,
-predicates, debugging event predicates, predicates for accessing the
+:ref:`debug and trace event <debugging_events>` predicates, predicates for
-internal database of loaded files and their properties, and also a set
+accessing the internal database of loaded files and their properties, and
-of low-level utility predicates normally used when defining hook objects.
+also a set of low-level utility predicates normally used when defining hook
+objects.
 Consult its API documentation for details.